Online Doctor of Education Dissertations and Doctoral Capstone Projects

 EdD Doctoral Capstone Projects

 Similar to EdD programs, doctoral capstone projects require a great deal of intensive research and writing.
 However, capstone projects differ from dissertations in that they do not follow the five-chapter format, and can take multiple forms–for example, a new curriculum for students, a teacher or staff training plan, a new piece of software that addresses a learning need, or an in-depth research paper on solutions to a particular education issue.
 Capstone projects tend to focus more on developing an implementable solution to an existing problem in education.
-In contrast, dissertations tend to focus on innovative research that furthers education leaders’ understanding of a particular problem in education.

 Both the dissertation and the doctoral capstone result in the completion of important and impactful work, but the emphasis of each is different.
 Below is a discussion of the structure of doctoral capstone projects, and important considerations for students who are interested in programs that offer the doctoral capstone as an option in place of a dissertation.